Admission exams

 Tables of equivalent courses by exam type

-Failing the exam will not prevent you from obtaining your credential, but you must still meet the deadlines and take the appropriate steps to retake the exam.
+Failing an exam does not prevent you from obtaining your title.
+However, you must comply with the established deadlines and complete the necessary steps to retake the exam.
+After failing the same exam twice, successfully completing an equivalent course becomes mandatory to address the identified deficiency.

-Regardless of the reason, your absence will not count as a failure.
-Please note that the registration fee will not be refunded, even if you have informed us of your absence in advance.
-You will not be able to use the registration fee you have already paid to pay for a future exam.
+Regardless of the reason, your absence will not be considered a failure.
+However, registration fees are non-refundable, even if you inform the OIQ of your absence in advance.
+Additionally, fees already paid cannot be applied to registration for a future exam.

 If you don’t agree with a grade, you can request a review.
 You must send your request within 30 days of receiving the notification of your failing grade.
 To do so, complete and send the file review request form along with the required fee.
 If you wish to request a review for more than one exam, you will be required to pay this fee for each request.
 (This fee may be refunded if you are successful.
 If this is the case, we will inform you.)